luismartinezs/studio-ghibli-books/development.md

   - write own readme DONE
   - Do the async call with Redux.applyMiddleWare DONE
   - Pass the price with the data instead of generating it in the component DONE

-  - Use defaultProps for each component
+  * test that components render with Jest-react

-  - Use propTypes for each component
+  - Use scss partials to import styles for each part, on separate files, into one file
+  - Add styles with scss, @each loop to generate themes

   - Use fragments instead of divs to group elements

+  - If any common functionality across components, compose it in HOCs

-  - Redesign loading page
+  - Redesign loading page >> add animation
   - Redesign error page

-  - Use scss partials to import styles for each part, on separate files, into one file
-  - Add styles with scss, @each loop to generate themes
-  - Use error boundaries for showing the load and error screens
-  - Use Routing for the different pages (may not work in github though)
+  * Use Routing for the different pages (may not work in github though)

   - Use component composition to prevent passing props down the componment tree

+  - Use defaultProps for each component
+  - Use propTypes for each component

+  * Use error boundaries for showing the load and error screens

-  - Using context: allow user to select style
+  * Using context: allow user to select style
     - User can select style from interface
-  - If any common functionality across components, compose it in HOCs
-  - somewhere there should be a modal or a tooltip created with portals
+  * somewhere there should be a modal or a tooltip created with portals

-  - test that components render with Jest-react
-  - test with Enzyme
+  * test with Enzyme

 Maybe: